jameshoey/jameshoey.github.io/_pages/about.md

   - /about.html
 ---

-I'm James Hoey and am currently working as a Teaching Fellow at the University of Leicester.
+I'm James Hoey and am currently working as a Lecturer in Computer Science at the University of Leicester.
 In April 2020 I was offically awarded my PhD.
 My thesis centres on Reversible Computation of Concurrent Imperative programs, demonstrating a method of running such programs in reverse that is proved to be correct.

 Research Interests
 ======